 Anthony Walker Education Centre

 This space, near the lifts at the start of the museum, is used for a variety of events, talks and workshops.
 Smaller exhibitions and displays are held at the entrance.
-The current exhibition is Toxteth 1981.
+The current display is Toxteth 1981.

 Other major features